incubus-network/lib-old/docs/investor.md

 #### Examples

-For example, there may be a Vault protocol that accepts deposits of `FOX` ERC20 token and then user receives `spFOX` tokens.
-The user's balance of `spFOX` represents their position.
-When the user initiates a WITHDRAWAL with their `spFOX` balance, they receive `FOX`.
+For example, there may be a Vault protocol that accepts deposits of `XFURY` ERC20 token and then user receives `spXFURY` tokens.
+The user's balance of `spXFURY` represents their position.
+When the user initiates a WITHDRAWAL with their `spXFURY` balance, they receive `XFURY`.

-In this example, `FOX` is the `UnderlyingAsset` and `spFOX` is the `PositionAsset`.
+In this example, `XFURY` is the `UnderlyingAsset` and `spXFURY` is the `PositionAsset`.

 In another example, a user delegates `OSMO` to a validator.
 Their `OSMO` wallet balance decreases.